ElektraInitiative/PermaplanT/doc/guidelines/frontend-ui-usability.md

   - Cards (like on our Map overview): `mb-4`
   - Form fields (like on the Seeds page): `mb-8`
   - Labels of form fields: `mb-2`
-  - If in doubt, use the multiplier strategy to calculate margins between sections, e.g. we are using a multiplier of 4 in our navigation bar:
-    logo <- 48px -> navigation-link-1 <- 24px -> navigation-link-2 <- 24px -> navigation-link-3

 - **Letter spacing**